-The second number above was found by dividing the earnings adjusted for preferred dividends ($2,005,000) by 1,191,726 (the number of outstanding shares plus the net number issuable from the warrants).
+The second number above was found by dividing the earnings adjusted for preferred dividends ($2,005,000) by 1,191,726 (the number of outstanding shares plus the net number issuable from warrants).
 Thus, the bonds are dilutive for primary EPS.

-Fully diluted EPS
+Fully Diluted EPS

 The first phase is to calculate the additional earnings per issuable share of each of them.
 These results are shown below.

-The EPS result before considering these factors is $1.68, which is found by dividing the adjusted reported income by the number of outstanding shares plus shares issuable from the warrants (1,194,117) as shown in the example below.
+The EPS result before considering these factors is $1.68, which is found by dividing the adjusted reported income by the number of outstanding shares plus shares issuable from the warrants (1,194,117), as shown in the example below.

 The numerator equals the $2,005,000 seen above plus $62,400 of interest savings.
 The denominator is the 1,194,117 seen above plus 60,000 shares.
 The result is $1.65 per share, as shown in the second column of the above example.

 The calculations are shown in the third column of the above example.
 The numerator is not adjusted for preferred dividends paid and the denominator is increased by the 150,000 shares of common that would be issued.
 The result is $1.59 per share.

-Since its effect per share is greater than $1.59, the agreement is anti-dilutive, and it should be omitted.
+Since its effect per share is greater than $1.59, the agreement is anti-dilutive and it should be omitted.
 As confirmation, observe that the $1.59 is lower than the preliminary result of $1.60 seen in the above example.

 Before determining what EPS disclosures are to be provided, these preliminary results must be tested for the materiality of the dilution.